karabayse/edabit/README.md

 * Format Text
 * Count the Capital Letters
 * Return only the Integers
 * Repeating Letters N Times
+* Characters in Shapes